yfuruyama/appmig/README.md

 $ go get -u github.com/addsict/appmig
 ```

-### requirements

-This tool uses `gcloud` command for manipulating App Engine versions.
+This tool uses `gcloud` for manipulating App Engine services.
-If you have not installed it yet, please install it (docs: https://cloud.google.com/sdk/downloads).
+If you have not installed it yet, please install [it](https://cloud.google.com/sdk/downloads) before.

 ## Usage

-Please refer `appmig --help` as well.
+Please `appmig --help` for more details.

 ```
 $ appmig --project=mytest --service=default --version=v2 --rate=1,10,25,50,100 --interval=30